 The teen you previously thought incapable of even cheating on a test at school may suddenly find herself with an arrest record and a long line of people whose trust she’s lost.

 6. They Shift the Blame

 The car accident was the other driver’s fault.
-The teacher who called him out on his unexplained absences has it out for him.
-He lost his job because his boss never liked him.
-He took the pills because you put too much pressure on him to do good at school.
+The teacher who called them out on unexplained absences has it out for them.
+They lost their job because the boss never liked them.
+They took the pills because you put too much pressure on them to do good at school.

 Drug addiction steals away personal responsibility.

 The addict is a victim, is unfairly targeted, has been set-up.